If it's in the News, it's in our Polls. Public opinion polling since 2003.

 White letter R on blue background

-The daily Rasmussen Reports Prediction Challenge for Friday focuses on health care reform.
+The daily Rasmussen Reports Prediction Challenge for Wednesday focuses on an experimental vaccine for swine flu.

 White letter R on blue background